On the geometric and Riemannian structure of the spaces of group equivariant non-expansive operators: Introduction

 \section{Introduction}

-The concept of group equivariant non-expansive operator (GENEO) has been recently proposed as a versatile tool in topological data analysis and deep learning \cite{Fr16,FJ16,BFGQ19}.
-We recall that an operator $F$ is called equivariant with respect to a group $G$ if the action of $G$ commutes with $F$.
+The concept of group equivariant non-expansive operator (GENEO) has been proposed as a versatile tool in topological data analysis and deep learning \cite{Fr16,FJ16,BFGQ19}, with a particular reference to geometric deep learning \cite{BrBrLeal17}.
+We recall that an operator $F$ is called equivariant with respect to a group $G$ if the action of $G$ commutes with $F$, while $F$ is called non-expansive if it does not increase the distance between data.
 The study of these operators appears to be interesting for several reasons.
 On the one hand, the use of GENEOs allows to formalize the role of the observer in data analysis and data comparison.
-This is an important goal as it appears clearer and clearer that an efficient approach to these fields of research requires to examine not only the data, but also the observer that analizes them, since his/her role is sometimes more important than the role of data themselves.
-On the other hand, GENEOs could be seen as architectural components for building structures in artificial intelligence.
-Several researchers have pointed out that the use of equivariant operators could be of great relevance in the development of machine learning \cite{AnRoPo16,cohen2016group,worrall2017harmonic}, since these operators can inject pre-existing knowledge into the system and allow us to increase our control on the costruction of neural networks \cite{Bengio2013}.
-Furthermore, it is also worth noting that invariant and non-expansive operators can be used to reduce data variability \cite{Ma12,Ma16}, and that in the last years equivariant transformations have been studied for learning symmetries \cite{ZVERP15,AERP19}.
-Finally, the research concerning the approximation and representation of observers could help us in understanding the role of conflicts and contradiction in the development of intelligence \cite{Fro09}.
+This is an important goal as it appears clearer and clearer that an efficient approach to these fields of research requires examining not only the data but also the observer that analyzes them.
+Indeed, the observer's role is often more important than the role of the data themselves.
+On the other hand, GENEOs could be of help in building new deep learning architectures because of their modularity, and in particular of the fact that the convex combination, composition, maximum, and minimum of GENEOs are still GENEOs \cite{BFGQ19}.

+Several researchers have pointed out that the use of group equivariant operators (GEOs) could be of great relevance in the development of machine learning \cite{AnRoPo16,cohen2016group,worrall2017harmonic,GeArCaal23}, since these operators can inject pre-existing knowledge into the system and allow us to increase our control on the construction of neural networks \cite{Bengio2013}.
+Further, it is also worth noting that invariant and non-expansive operators can be used to reduce data variability \cite{Ma12,Ma16}, and that in the last years equivariant transformations have been studied for learning symmetries \cite{ZVERP15,AERP19}.

+Availability of new techniques to build GENEOs allows for new applications in data analysis and machine learning.
+For instance, \textcolor{black}{ a learning paradigm called GENEOnet has been successfully used for detecting pockets on the surface of proteins hosting ligands \cite{Mi23}}.
+Also, advances in the topological and geometric theory of GENEOs can improve our ability in building suitable operators for new applications.
+For instance, in \cite{Bocchi2023}, in finite settings, all linear GENEOs with respect to a transitive acting group have been characterized.
+Further, in \cite{10.3389/frai.2022.786091}, a method for defining non-linear GENEOs using symmetric functions and \textit{permutants} has been provided, while in \cite{AhFeFr23} it has been shown that these operators can be used to compare graphs, and in \cite{FeFrQuTo23} GENEOs have been adapted to the case of partial equivariance.